Mario40000/Defender/README.md

 # Defender
-A little space shooter
+A little space shooter made with Unity 3D 2018.1.6f1

 --------------------------------------------------
 Controls

+GamePad:

-Left stick on control pad to flay the ship
+LeftStick to fly the ship

+Y button to fire cannons

+Keyboard:

 WASD keys to fly the ship

+Space to fire cannons

 --------------------------------------------------